Published Jul 19, 2022

 • Must be performed by a chiropractor or other qualified provider

-Medicare will not cover any other services besides a subluxation correction when it comes to chiropractic care.
-In addition, Medicare will not cover the following, even if it is ordered by the chiropractor:
+Medicare will not cover any other services besides a vertebral subluxation correction (including maintenance therapy) when it comes to chiropractic care.
+In addition, Medicare will not cover the following, even if they are things the chiropractor orders:

 • X‑rays and other diagnostic tests